 “Like gas-filled balloons, people’s natural impulse is to rise,” he explained to me once.
 “Most companies load people up with all sorts of weights that stop them from doing so.
 As a leader, my job is to get rid of all the junk that holds people down and let them rise.”

 In other words, a leader should throw out anything or anyone that depresses natural motivation.
-To motivate employees, get rid of silly bureaucratic procedures, nasty, second-rate bosses, whatever.
+To motivate employees, get rid of silly bureaucratic procedures, nasty coworkers, second-rate bosses, whatever.
 Don’t let your team members or other employees feel like you’re ignoring things that waste their time or bog them down.

-At GLOBIS, I do my best to apply balloon theory through a couple of simple management principles:
+At GLOBIS, I do my best to apply balloon theory for increased motivation through a couple of simple management principles: